alvinchirchir/wk-name-search/README.md

 # Wk-name-search

+The Wikimedia Name Search API is a RESTful API that leverages the MediaWiki API to produce short descriptions of individuals based on their English Wikipedia page content.
+The API takes the name of the person as input, queries the MediaWiki API using their name, and returns the short description found on their English Wikipedia page.
+The API is designed to be easy to use and can be integrated into various applications to provide a quick and concise summary of an individual's profession or occupation.

 #### Installation Guide
 This guide will walk you through the steps to install and run the application on your local machine.